chantouchsek/vue-waiting/README.md

 ## ✔ Testing components

-You can test components using `vue-waiting` but it requires configuration.
+You can test components using `vue-waiting` but it requires the configuration.
 Let's take a basic component for instance:

 ```vue
 <v-wait for="loading">